-It is important to mention that there are so many misconception about women’s periods that mainly result in the lack of knowledge and sexual education.
-It is no surprise that a somewhat conservative society like the one in Egypt tries to conceal anything that may lead to promiscuous behavior.
+It is important to mention that there are many misconceptions about women’s periods that mainly result due to overall ignorance regarding biology and sexual education.
+It is no surprise that a somewhat conservative society, like the one in Egypt, tries to conceal anything that may lead one to talk about a female’s anatomy lest it leads to promiscuous behavior.

-What is even more troubling is that women, whose bodies literally prepare themselves for a child every month, often do not have access to sex-ed.
+What is even more troubling is that women, whose are the ones whose bodies go through the preparation of a child every month, often do not have access to sex-ed.
 Why is this relevant?
-Because I am sure that as a woman, you and your friends have shares “my first period” stories and those usually end in tears, confusion and shock.
-Sure, as an adult it is a funny story to tell once you realize the ignorance, but why were you ignorant to begin with?
+Because I am sure that as a woman, we women share “my first period” stories with friends only to realize that this significant first time event has usually ended up in tears, confusion and shock.
+Sure, as an adult it is amusing to recollect the naivety and our reaction to that moment; we might even joke about the ignorance, but why were we ignorant to begin with?

-“My mom is very shy when it comes to talking about intimate things so she has never discussed my period beforehand nor has she talked to me about other stuff like shaving and all,” one girl says.
+“My mom is very shy when it comes to talking about intimate things so she has never discussed my period beforehand nor has she talked to me about other stuff like shaving and all,” says Karima*.

 This is, unfortunately, the reaction of most girls who get their periods.
-Another girl shares how she went to take a shower and thought her period was “shart” and other says that she thought she was “injured and started crying.”
+Salma* shares how she went to take a shower and thought she had an accident and Hana* says that she thought she was “injured and started crying.”

 This lack of education on the matter automatically leads to instilled shame.
 If no body is talking about it, then it must be wrong.
+As dictated by society, this is just one of the many “shameful” things in the female body.
 Some mothers advice their daughters to hide their pads and/or tampons from their male siblings.
 Some girls feel too ashamed to ask their fathers for pads from the super market.
 Others feel too embarrassed in a public space with a pad on their hand.
-“I would never walk around with a pad on my hand, because I will get really weird and uncomfortable looks from people,” a girl emphasizes.
+“I would never walk around with a pad on my hand, because I will get really weird and uncomfortable looks from people,” emphasizes Manar*.

 On the other hands, there are women who are extremely comfortable talking about their periods publicly.
 Creating an open conversation about periods with other women and men normalizes the topic.
-A woman says, “I talk about my period especially if it makes some men feel uncomfortable out of spite; it’s a natural thing!
+To this, Yasmin says*, “I talk about my period especially if it makes some men feel uncomfortable out of spite; it’s a natural thing!
 Why should I hide it just because it makes them uncomfortable?”
-She continued, “I walk around with a pad in my hand and do get weird looks from both women and men, but I couldn’t care less.”
+She continues, “I walk around with a pad in my hand and do get weird looks from both women and men, but I couldn’t care less.”

 Rather than remaining in the dark, men should take these conversations as an educational opportunity.
 It is shocking how little men know about the female reproductive system beyond the vagina.

 If they were lucky enough to receive sex-ed, boys are only thought about the male reproductive system.
-I saw a tweet the other day that said “a man thought that periods lasted a month.”
-Another girl mentioned how she met a guy who thought women can turn their periods on and off “like a tap.”
+While I was discussing men’s limited knowledge about periods with a few women, Sara mentions how “one of my friends texts me the other days and he’s like let’s go to the pool.
+So I tell him no I can’t, I have my period.
+He says ‘but it’s the 17th, don’t girls get their period at the beginning of every month?'”.
+On another occasion, I saw a tweet that said “a man thought that periods lasted a month.”
+Another Twitter user mentioned how she met a guy who thought women can turn their periods on and off “like a tap.”